CARE Team

 The College has developed a team to assist with holistic support for our students.

-In addition to helping support students through holistic intervention plans, the Team will offer trainings and professional development activities on campus.
+In addition to supporting students through holistic intervention plans, the Team will offer training and professional development activities on campus.

 CARE Team Members: